 1. Reward Behaviors That Strengthen the Business

 In a service company, the admin team sits at the intersection of hiring, scheduling, communication, billing, client retention, and quality control.
-Their work prevents fires before they start.
-As such, bonuses should focus on behavioral excellence rather than raw output.
+This is why performance coaching for professionals and business mindset coaching often focus on proactive behaviors.
+As such, bonuses should focus on behavioral excellence rather than raw output—a principle commonly emphasized in business coaching for small business and coaching for small business owners.

 This underscores the notion that how things are done is just as important as what is being don because the client usually has a role to play in receiving the service, whether it’s stating clear expectations or being home when a service visit takes place.